mulle-concurrent/mulle-aba/README.md

 Threads have to cooperate for this scheme to work.
 If a non-registered thread is accessing memory referenced by a **mulle-aba** pointer, your program is likely to crash.
 If a registered thread is not checking in regularly, your program will bloat.
 Such is the rule of **mulle-aba**.

 This page gives you the necessary information to use **mulle-aba** in your own programs.
+The [blog entries](//www.mulle-kybernetik.com/weblog/2015/mulle_aba_release.html) should give you an overview of its operation.

 ![](dox/process-thread.png)
 ![](raw/master/dox/process-thread.png)